jonathancolledge/second-keyboard/readme.md

+I've forked and modified this for future use.
+I've added a Lua script for my keyboards and some examples within it.
+For real use, it'd need to be modified.</br>

 COMPLETE INSTRUCTIONS: https://medium.com/@vazquezrius.miquel/secondkeyboard-1c39e52e023b
 In short, run set_up.bat (when prompted, accept admin permission and install AutoHotkey in "C:\Program Files\"), and then edit the scripts of LuaMacros and AutoHotKey without modifing their file name.
 They can be found inside LuaMacros and AutoHotkeyPortable folders.